$\mathbb{P}$robably Approximately Wrong

 I am a graduate researcher in Statistics in the School of Mathematics at the University of Edinburgh, advised by Prof. Víctor Elvira.

-I am interested broadly in statistical methodology around efficient uncertainty quantification, decision making, probabilistic reasoning, computational statistics, and machine learning.
-More specifically, I am interested in methods for (possibly adaptive) Importance Sampling, experimental design, and statistical causality.
+I am interested broadly in statistical methodology in Bayesian computation, efficient uncertainty quantification, decision making, probabilistic reasoning, broadly speaking computational statistics and machine learning.

 I like collaborating with people.
 If you do research in very related topics, feel free to drop me an email.
 Some specific topics I am working on now directly and/or want to use in my work in the future are: